 Use and particularities

-Limited partnership is a hybrid form of partnership, where there are general partners (who manage the business and have unlimited liability) and limited partners (who invest funds and have limited liability to their investment).
+A limited partnership is a hybrid form of partnership, where there are general partners (who manage the business and have unlimited liability) and limited partners (who invest funds and have liability limited to their investment).

 Benefits

-• Limited liability of sponsors: Sponsors only risk their investment.
+- Limited liability of limited partners: Limited partners only risk their investment.

 Disadvantages